ryuichiueda/slides_marp/advanced_vision/lesson7e.md

 ## Summary

 - We've looked at applications of the Transformer.
     - It's having a major impact (or confusion?) on society.
     - The more data and parameters there are, the smarter it becomes.
-- If you read all the text ever written on Earth, would it end in a single paragraph? ?
+        - If you read all the text ever written on Earth, would it end?
 - There are many more applications beyond language.

 ---